snowdriftcoop/snowdrift/GUIDE.md

 In the case that you know others have not pulled the work, you can rebase and then *force* push, and there are other advanced git management tools, but we won't get into those here.

-Note: when working with other contributors, you can use the same process to set up remotes for each of collaborator and send them merge-requests / pull-requests by choosing their repository as the target.
-Alternatively, simply communicate by e-mail or IRC or other options about fetching updates.

 Building